15-day trial

 Keep the legs elevated

-Raising the legs for 20 minutes a day can significantly improve circulation and relieve the feeling of heaviness, helping to reduce fluid buildup and fatigue in the legs.
+Elevating the legs for 20 minutes a day can significantly improve circulation and relieve the feeling of heaviness, helping reduce fluid buildup and fatigue in the legs.

 Ensure correct posture and adjust exercise intensity

-It is essential to maintain proper posture during physical activity and adjust the exercise intensity to your individual abilities to prevent injuries and ensure safe and effective training.
+It is essential to maintain proper posture during physical activity and adjust the exercise intensity to your individual capabilities to prevent injuries and ensure safe and effective training.

-Including breaks during physical activity is crucial to avoid muscle overload, and ensuring a good night's rest helps promote muscle recovery and strengthening.
+Including breaks during physical activity is crucial to avoid muscle overload, and ensuring good nighttime rest helps promote muscle recovery and strengthening.

 Benefits of pressotherapy for treating muscle overload

-If muscle pain in the legs does not improve or largely persists after trying the different options mentioned, for example, due to continuous exercise by runners and cyclists, there is still another advanced treatment: body pressotherapy.
-As with drainage massage, it is a therapeutic technique that involves applying controlled air pressure to reactivate both the lymphatic and circulatory systems, helping speed up muscle recovery.
+If muscle pain in the legs does not improve or persists significantly after applying the different options mentioned, for example, due to continuous exercise by runners and cyclists, there is still another advanced treatment: body pressotherapy.
+As with drainage massage, it is a therapeutic technique that involves applying controlled air pressure to reactivate both the lymphatic and circulatory systems, helping accelerate muscle recovery.
 It is a very effective solution for cases where prolonged rest is not possible, especially for athletes, and the treatment can be done at a specialized center or with the use of a pressotherapy machine at home.

 For the preparation of this article, we have obtained information from various relevant sources, which are as follows: